Revolutions of 1989: Political reforms

 Decommunization is a process of overcoming the legacies of the communist state establishments, culture, and psychology in the post-communist states.
 Decommunization was largely limited or non-existent.
 Communist parties were not outlawed and their members were not brought to trial.
 Just a few places even attempted to exclude members of communist secret services from decision-making.

 In a number of countries the communist party simply changed its name and continued to function.
-In several European countries, however, endorsing or attempting to justify crimes committed by Nazi or communist regimes became punishable by up to 3 years of imprisonment.
+In several European countries, however, endorsing or attempting to justify crimes committed by communist regimes became punishable by up to three years of imprisonment.

 Economic reforms

 State run enterprises in socialist countries had little or no interest in producing what customers wanted, which resulted in shortages of goods and services.
 In the early 1990s, the general view was that there was no precedent for moving from socialism to capitalism", and only some elderly people remembered how a market economy worked.
 As a result, the view that Central, Southeastern and Eastern Europe would stay poor for decades was common.

 The collapse of the Soviet Union, and the breakdown of economic ties which followed led to a severe economic crisis and catastrophic fall in the standards of living in the 1990s in post-Soviet states and the former Eastern bloc.
 Even before Russia's financial crisis of 1998, Russia's GDP was half of what it had been in the early 1990s.

 There was a temporary fall of output in the official economy and an increase in black market economic activity.
 Countries implemented different reform programs.
 One example, generally regarded as successful was the "shock therapy" Balcerowicz Plan in Poland.
 Eventually the official economy began to grow.

 In a 2007 paper, Oleh Havrylyshyn categorized the speed of reforms in the former communist countries of Europe: